-Respective responsibilities of the Regulator, the Directors and the Auditor
+Respective responsibilities of the Directors and Auditor

-As explained more fully in the Statement of Directors' Responsibilities set out on page 26, the Directors are responsible for the preparation of the Regulatory Accounts and for their fair presentation in accordance with the basis of preparation and accounting policies.
-Our responsibility is to audit and express an opinion on the Regulatory Accounts in accordance with International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the Regulatory Accounts' below, and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities' issued by the Institute of Chartered Accountants in England and Wales.
+As explained more fully in the Directors' Responsibility Statement set out on page 29, the directors are responsible for the preparation of the Regulatory Accounts.

+Our responsibility is to audit and express an opinion on the Regulatory Accounts in accordance with International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the Regulatory Accounts' section below and having regard to the guidance contained in ICAEW Technical Release TECH 02/I6MF Reporting to regulators on regulatory accounts.
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.